github/training-kit/paths/graphql/03-first-query.md

  # Building Queries

  In the last section, we used an existing **query** to display our username in the Results pane.
 If you participated in the extra `avatarUrl` exercise, your query also provided a link to your GitHub avatar.
-To learn more about what a query is, click **tell me why** under this next exercise.
+To learn more about what a query is, click "Tell me why" under this next exercise.

  Let's imagine that you'd like to update your team [in an issue](https://guides.github.com/features/issues/) about some of your recent work.
 You could use a GraphQL query to find out what pull requests you've most recently contributed to.